Rapid Acquisition References

 Rapid Acquisition Organizations

 Strategic Capabilities Office (SCO) – Then DEPSECDEF Carter created the SCO in 2012 to help DoD re-imagine existing DOD, IC and commercial systems by giving them new roles and game-changing, classified capabilities to confound potential enemies — the emphasis here was on rapidity of fielding, not 10 and 15-year programs.
 Getting stuff in the field quickly. $470M budget in FY16.
-Dr. William Roper is the Director
+Chris Shank is the Director

 - New generation of drones set to revolutionize warfare, CBS 60 Minutes, Jan 2017